Value Addition for Organic Farmers — From Raw to Packaged

 Selling raw produce at market price is the lowest-margin activity on any farm.
 Every step of processing between the field and the consumer’s kitchen adds value — and a portion of that value can be captured by the farmer rather than a trader, processor, or brand.
 Value addition does not require a factory.
 The five levels below can be implemented progressively, each with modest capital investment.

-The Five Levels of Value Addition
+What Are the Five Levels of Value Addition for Organic Produce?

 Level 1 — Clean, Grade, and Present (20% premium)